Curricular Practical Training Regulations for Students in F-1 Status

 The most recent US Citizenship and Immigration Service (USCIS) regulations governing Curricular Practical Training took effect on January 1, 2003.
 These regulations apply to all students in F-1 status – those who were in the United States on or before January 1, 2003 and those who entered after that date.

-You must have authorization from the ISA office before you begin a paid or unpaid internship or any other form of curricular practical training.
+You must have authorization from the ISSS office before you begin a paid or unpaid internship or any other form of curricular practical training.

 As an F-1 student your employment cannot begin until you receive your SEVIS I-20 with the curricular practical training endorsement.